by Sasha Alyson

 Make a list of five people that you think are affected by karma colonialism.
 This could include family members, friends, work or school colleagues, people you socialize with, even people you barely know, but with whom you share an interest.
 If your children attend a failing school, other parents are surely concerned about that too.

 Then, look for an opportunity to raise the subject.
-You could re-read a story that you think is especially important, so you have a couple of points fresh in mind.
+You could re-read a story on this site that you think is especially important, so you have a couple of points fresh in mind.

 There are many ways to start such a conversation.
 For example: “I recently read about ____.
 What do you think?”

 In all your communications, oral or written, you’ve got a choice of being more subtle, or more blunt.
 If you see colonial or racist attitudes, should you say so directly?
-Hint?
+Is it better to merely hint?
 Lay out the facts and let the listener decide?

 Contribute to Wikipedia.